A tropical version of Hilbert polynomial (in dimension one): Introduction

-It would be interesting to extend the results of the paper to vectors $(a_0,\dots,a_n)$ with $a_i\in \ZZ \cup \{\infty\}$.
-Another problem is to improve the bound on the period in the function $r(s)$ and the bound on $s$ starting with which the tropical Hilbert polynomial coincides with $Hs+r(s)$ (sometimes, a bound on $s$ is called the {\it regularity} of $f$).
+It would be interesting to clarify, whether one can extend the results of the paper to vectors $(a_0,\dots,a_n)$ with $a_i\in \RR \cup \{\infty\}$.
+Another problem is to improve the bound on the period in the function $r(k)$ and the bound on the minimal $k$ starting with which the tropical Hilbert function coincides with $Hk+r(k)$ (cf. Corollary~\ref{quasi-linear}).